yantang01/yantang01/README.md

 ### Glad to see you here!
 I am a CS student at [Carleton University](http://example/com) in Ottawa, Canada.
 My previous degree was a B.Com in Finance.
-I am a Finance/Accounting professional turned CS who is interested in web development, software development, and cloud computing.
+I am a Finance/Accounting professional turned CS interested in web development, software development, and cloud computing.

 <br/>